Senta Geißler: Career

 In 1956 Albert Rohrbach died.
 For a year and a half Geißler was plunged into aimlessness, loneliness and depression.
 Then, encouraged by a neighbour whom she had befriended, she took up her painting again.
 Initially she returned to the style she had followed when she had left off painting.
 There were a lot of still lifes.
 But there seemed to be a greater focus on individual objects: the works were more concentrated and fuller, and she began to work with different colours and surfaces.
 Gradually artistic strength and confidence returned.
 She began to wander out into Ludwigshafen's destroyed streetscapes and then to record the postwar reconstruction.
 It is striking, however, that human figures become ever rarer in Geißler's work, and in the end they disappear completely from her paintings.

-Om Summer 1958 she traveled to Italy.
+In 1958 she traveled to Italy.
 During this time she developed a new way of working.
 She was less and less inclined to produce a finished canvas directly, and worked more from sketches.
 Later she also used photographs or even postcards.
 Her style also changed: Impressionist elements disappeared, while her pieces became more carefully structured and arranged.
 There was another Italian trip in 1959.
 Following her mother's death that year she took the decision to settle in Italy.
 She based herself in a succession of locations before ending up in Agrigento on the southern coast of Sicily.
 Here she produced numerous sketches, generally with architectural features in view, but nature remained a defining inspiration.
 There were also still lifes, now with the elements carefully arranged.
 After 1970 she often photographed these.
 Over the years her style continued to evolve.
 The architectural pieces became more abstract and more compact, with careful colour choices to emphasize different moods.
 By now she was almost always using photographs as templates for her paintings.
 Back in Germany Geißler was honoured with a solo GEDOK exhibition in 1964.
 She also took part in various exhibitions in Italy and received various awards during the 1960s.

 After fifteen years Senta Geißler returned to Ludwigshafen in 1974 and involved herself in the arts community there, working with various arts related organisations.
 She also made a start on sorting out her late husband's art-related legacy.
 She herself no longer painted much.
 Senta Geißler died in 2000 a few months after her 98th birthday.